- Why were the ceremonies changed or cancelled?

 For questions about the regalia process, please contact email@example.com.

-*Please note the commencement office is unable to assist with specific questions about refunds or shipments, those matters must be handled through the bookstore.
+*Please note the commencement office is unable to assist with specific questions about refunds or shipments, those matters must be managed through the bookstore.

 - What about the commencement program?

-Two copies of the spring commencement program will be mailed to graduates' homes in May.
+With the exception of the Levin College of Law and College of Pharmacy graduates, two copies of the spring commencement program were mailed to graduates' homes in May.

 Additionally, a PDF version is available online at at this time: